andrewstuart/vim-kubernetes/README.md

 # vim-kubernetes

-This package provides a few snippets for kubernetes YAML files, as well as a quick integration to essentially run `:!kubectl apply -f %`, via the `KubeApply` command.
+This package provides kubernetes YAML snippets, as well as a growing number of integrations with kubectl.

+## Current integrations:

+### Functions/Commands
+For the current buffer (including modifications not on disk)
+- KubeApply
+- KubeDelete
+- KubeCreate

+And for the current directory (read from disk)
+- KubeApplyDir
+- KubeDeleteDir

 # TODO
 - More kubectl integration
-    - Apply directory
 - Autocompletion based on cluster resources and legal k8s types